-- 1 cup Pecorino Romano grated cheese
+- 1 cup grated Pecorino Romano cheese

 - 1 tsp. garlic powder

-- handful of fresh parsley
+- a handful of fresh parsley

-Next, prepare a large plate covered with 2 sheets of paper towels, and set it near the stove.
+- Next, prepare a large plate covered with 2 sheets of paper towels, and set it near the stove.

-Fry cutlets until golden brown on both sides, about 1 minute for each side.
+- Fry cutlets until golden brown on both sides, about 1 minute for each side.
 Because the veal is so thin, they cook very quickly, no need to over fry them.

-Remove from oil and drain onto paper towels.
+- Remove from oil and drain onto paper towels.
 Continue until all cutlets are done.
 Transfer cutlets onto a serving platter and serve.

-Serves 6 to 8
+- Serves 6 to 8

 Yield:6 to 8 servings